Flying With Young Kids: Quick Tips By Age Group

 Table of Contents

 Kick your ADHD into overdrive.
 Take an antibacterial wipe and/or spray and wipe down every single surface that you think your kid might touch.
 Germs stay alive for several days and airplanes are perpetually in the sky.
-The one time I didn’t do this, La Jolla Girl wound up with a virus that almost landed her in the hospital.
+The one time I didn’t do this, my daughter wound up with a virus that almost landed her in the hospital.
 You’re going on vacation (or coming home from one) so why risk it?

 Flying With Babies

 If you’re flying overseas, get the interior bassinet measurements.
-La Jolla Girl was a long baby and grew out of the bassinet length-wise before she hit the weight limit.
+My daughter was a long baby and grew out of the bassinet length-wise before she hit the weight limit.